Since 2017

 Instructions

-1. Grind ALL meat (without onion) into MINCED MEAT.
+1. Grind all the meat (without the onion) into mince.

 Step 1